What is Expressive Arts Therapy?

-Expressive Arts is a process where you can draw on your imagination to express your feelings and emotions or explore possibilities for the future through creativity.
+Expressive Arts Therapy draws on your imagination to express your feelings and emotions or explore possibilities for the future through creativity.

 It is a tool for self discovery and a means for gaining greater awareness of how we see and feel our way in the world.
 It can help us find solutions and connect us with our inner resources.
 Because of the underlying belief that we are all creative, this process will tap into your innate well of creative expression.

 Expressive arts encompasses a range of modalities that connects our physical senses especially visual, auditory and kinaesthetic.
 Some of the modes of expressive arts are collage, paint, clay, writing, drawing, rhythm, story, dance, music, movement, clay and drama.